mesosphere/dcos-docs-site/pages/1.12/installing/production/uninstalling/index.md

 excerpt: Using a script to uninstall DC/OS
 ---

 DC/OS offers an uninstall script for removing DC/OS from your system.
-You can download the script [here](http://downloads.mesosphere.com/dcos-uninstall/uninstall.sh).
-To remove DC/OS from a master, agent or public agent you must push the uninstall script to the node you would like to scrub DC/OS from, make it executable and then run it with `sudo` privileges.
+To remove DC/OS from a master, agent or public agent you must push the uninstall script to the node you would like to scrub DC/OS from, make it executable and then run it with sudo privileges.

 Before running the script you should ensure that the cluster no longer requires this agent.